Search GO 1.800.522.1175

 Gold's worst enemy is chlorine.
 Repeated exposure can weaken gold's structure, eventually leading to breakage.
 So keep your jewelry away from chlorinated cleaning products and out of swimming pools and Jacuzzis.

-Protect your gold jewelry by storing it safely or keeping it wrapped in a soft cloth when not being worn.
+Protect your gold wedding ring by storing it safely or keeping it wrapped in a soft cloth when not being worn.

 Clean your gold jewelry with a cleaning solution of sudsy lukewarm water, or bring it to your local jeweler and have it steam-cleaned.

-Dry and polish jewelry with a chamois or soft cloth after cleaning and rinsing.
+Dry and polish ring with a chamois or soft cloth after cleaning and rinsing.

-Keep gold jewelry free from dust, moisture, perspiration and makeup.
+Keep gold wedding ring free from dust, moisture, perspiration and makeup.